Introduction

 Amplitude is still in active development.
 While it already provides a lot of stable features, the documentation for them is not complete.
 If you have questions, we encourage you to join our Discord server to ask them in the forum.

-Amplitude is a cross-platform audio library for games.
-It provides a wide set of features that will allow you to play audio files from any sources in any environments (2D or 3D).
-This page will give you an overview of some of the core features of the library.
+Amplitude is a cross-platform audio engine for games.
+It provides a wide set of features allowing you to play audio files from any sources in any environments (2D, 3D, VR/AR) with an immersive spatial rendering.
+This page will give you an overview of some core features of the library.

 Data-driven Development

-Amplitude uses .json files to define everything, from a simple sound file to a complex switch container.
+Uses .json files to define everything, from a simple sound file to a complex switch container.
 Each .json file is in a dedicated directory according to its usage (events, effects, sounds, collections, etc.).
-Amplitude will compile them into binary files, which can now be registered into soundbanks and loaded in the game at runtime.
+Amplitude will compile them into binary files, which can now be registered into sound banks and loaded in the game at runtime.

 Plugin Architecture

-Amplitude is extensible through its plugin architecture.
 You are able to create plugins and add custom codecs, filters, resampling algorithms, drivers, fading algorithms, and more.
 Each plugin can be built as a separate library and loaded in the game at runtime.
-Check the [Creating a Plugin] tutorial to see how to create plugins for Amplitude.

 Drivers and Codecs

-Amplitude allows you to have total control over how to communicate with the physical audio device (using a [Driver] implementation) and how to decode/encode audio samples (using [Codec] implementations).
-The library provides you a default [Driver] implementation using MiniAudio for cross-platform support, and by default decodes FLAC, MP3, OGG, and WAV audio samples.
+You have total control over how to communicate with the physical audio device (using a [Driver] implementation) and how to decode/encode audio samples (using [Codec] implementations).
+The library provides you a default Driver implementation using MiniAudio for cross-platform support, and by default decodes FLAC, MP3, OGG, and WAV audio samples.

 Customizable Pipeline

-A soundbank is a unit where all the data you need for your game is loaded.
-The choice remains to you on how you prefer to organize soundbanks.
-For example, it can be per level soundbanks (level1.ambank) or per-kind soundbanks (weapon-fires.ambank, explosions.ambank).
-Each sound object loaded from soundbanks is reference counted, so even if you load more than one soundbank containing the same sound object, that one will be loaded only once.
+A sound bank is a unit where all the data you need for your game is loaded.
+The choice remains to you on how sound banks are organized.
+For example, it can be per level (level1.ambank) or per categories (weapon-fires.ambank, explosions.ambank).
+Each sound object loaded from a sound bank is reference-counted, so even if you load more than one sound bank having a reference to the same sound object, that one will be loaded only once.

 Sound Objects